eldraco/twitter-stats/README.md

 9- The acccess token secret in the web page goes into oauth.accessTokenSecret

-You have an empty file as example to fill.
+You have an empty file called credentials.txt as an example to fill.
 Once you put the 4 values, you can run the program like this:

-To get the followers of the user "test1234" ./twitter-stats.py -n test1234 -f -a auth.txt
+To get the followers of the user "test1234"

+./twitter-stats.py -n test1234 -f -a credentials.txt

 You can store the output in an external file every day and then compare them with diff.